-We will strive to promote literacy and a life-long love of reading across all sections and ages of the community.
+We will strive to promote a life-long love of reading across all sections and ages of the community.

 We would like to create a sense of occasion and identification with the Festival, raising the profile of Carlisle nationally and stimulating economic opportunities for local businesses.

 Borderlines Book Festival has been developed through partnership working between public and private enterprise by Bookends of Carlisle, Cumbria County Library Service and Tullie House Museum.